-Made with low carb and gluten-free ingredients, these Crispy Low Carb Egg Plant Rounds make a great snack, a fun side, or a satisfying meal for any ketogenic diet.
+Made with low carb and gluten-free ingredients, this Crispy Low Carb Egg Plant Rounds recipe make a great snack, a fun side, or a satisfying meal for any ketogenic diet.

 Well, hi there!
 Happy Monday.

 I don't know if I mentioned it, but I injured my back two weekend ago.
 Don't worry, I'm all better now, but I was in bed for a few days and got really behind last week.
 It was all I could do to test, to shoot, and to post those delicious vanilla buttermilk cupcakes on Friday.
 Which we all have enjoyed every day since!

 I saved 4 of the cupcakes for dessert last night — It was my birthday and we each enjoyed a cupcake with a candle!
 I turned out the lights and we all took turns making wishes.
 It was nice.
 By the way, thanks for all of the Birthday Wishes.
 I really appreciate it!